The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

 Is IP65 waterproof?

-IP65 is not waterproof; IP65 is water-resistant.
-“Protected against water jets from any angle, but DO NOT submerge IP65 LED lights as they’re not waterproof.”
+IP65 is not waterproof.
+IP65 devices are protected against water jets from any angle, but DO NOT submerge in water."

 Is IP65 rainproof?